undp/carbon-registry/README.md

 <a name="frontend"></a>
 ### Web Frontend
 Web frontend implemented using ReactJS framework.
 Please refer [getting started with react app](./web/README.md) for more information.

+<a name="api"></a>
+### Application Programming Interface (API)
+For integration, reference RESTful Web API Documentation documentation via Swagger.
+To access the API docs go to api.APP_URL

 <a name="status"></a>
 ### Status Page